 The entrance is a grand, tall wooden door that welcomes you into the first hall, which is tinted a celestial blue in the traditional sponge painting style that is often found in Antigua.
 Then follows two larger, covered spaces that would function perfectly as the reception hall and dance floor.
 Both have pieces of the original construction on display, complimented by the wooden ceiling & large windows, which provide wonderful natural light during the day.

-Best wedding Venues to Get Married in Antigua Guatemala
+Best wedding Venues in Antigua Guatemala

 Ruins of Santa Teresa